Civil Rights Policy Statement

 Compliance Reviews | Complaint Activity Data | Community Outreach

-As your Administrator, I continue to strongly and fully support Civil Rights, EEO, Diversity and Inclusion, Alternative Dispute Resolution (ADR), and the Secretary's Cultural Transformation Initiatives.
-In support of USDA's vision of a modem workforce in a modem workplace, I encourage every manager, supervisor and employee to embrace, develop and commit to a diverse workforce within RMA that reflects and demonstrates diversity.
-Work toward eliminating under-representation in RMA's workforce.
-Diversity of our workforce enriches our workplace and our community.
+As your Administrator, I continue to strongly and fully support Civil Rights, EEO, Diversity and Inclusion, Alternative Dispute Resolution (ADR), and the Secretary’s Cultural Transformation Initiatives.
+In support of USDA’s vision of a modern workforce in a modern workplace, I encourage every manager, supervisor and employee to embrace, develop and commit to a diverse workforce within RMA that reflects and demonstrates diversity.
+In addition, RMA will work toward eliminating under-representation in RMA’s workforce while focusing on diversity of our workforce which enriches our workplace and our community.

 RMA employees, including managers and supervisors, share in the responsibility to promote equal access to the workplace and to federally assisted programs and services.
 Any employee who believes his or her rights have been violated under this or any anti-discrimination policy must contact RMA’s EEO Counselor or Civil Rights Director within 45 calendar days of the alleged discriminatory event or action to initiate the EEO complaint process.
 It is expected that employees may exercise their rights to the EEO process without fear of reprisal.